When the Curious Abandon Honesty: Federated Learning Is Not Private: Introduction

-We thus conclude that previous robustness assessments of FL with a curious and honest \cp have been overly optimistic.
-In summary, we make the following contributions: \begin{itemize} \item We observe for the first time that in neural networks starting with a fully-connected layer, even gradients of very large training data mini-batches contain \emph{individual} training data points.
+In summary, we make the following contributions: \begin{itemize} \item We observe that in neural networks starting with a fully-connected layer, even gradients of large training data mini-batches contain \emph{individual} training data points.
 In other words, in FL, mini-batch training data points are often directly sent from \users to the \cp, such that even an honest-but-curious central party has access to them. \item We show that a dishonest and active \cp can amplify the leakage of individual training data points and extend it to other model architectures by adversarially initializing the weight of the shared model. \item In this setting, we perform data reconstruction on image and text data.
-Our attack is able to perform an extremely computationally efficient extraction of individual training data points in only a single-step computation over the received model gradients with the attack setup depicted in \Cref{fig:privacy_attack_points}.
+Our attack is able to perform an extremely computationally efficient extraction of individual training data points in only a single-step computation over the received model updates with the attack setup depicted in \Cref{fig:privacy_attack_points}.
 For complex image datasets such as ImageNet~\cite{deng2009imagenet}, the attack yields perfect reconstruction of more than $50$\% of the training data points, even for large training data mini-batches that contain as many as $100$ data points.
-For textual tasks such as IMDB sentiment analysis~\cite{imdb}, it perfectly extracts more than 65\% of the data points for mini-batches with $100$ data points. \item We demonstrate that (1) current implementations of FL with DP provide virtually no protection against a non-honest \cp because they trust the \cp to add DP noise, and (2) enough DP noise to mitigate our attack would result in degraded performance.
-We then discuss the necessary major redesign of FL to provide meaningful privacy guarantees to \users without the need for trust in the \cp. \end{itemize}
+For textual tasks such as IMDB sentiment analysis~\cite{imdb}, it perfectly extracts more than 65\% of the data points for mini-batches with $100$ data points. \end{itemize}

 { }